naggie/lcd-wallmount/README.md

 tablet -- though, beware -- do not leave the battery in the tablet when wall mounted as it is a fire hazard.
 It is possible to power the tablet without the battery providing the battery interface board is left connected.

+The design has optional cut-outs for a 20mm conduit entry point, as well as slopes on the top and bottom to increase toughness.
+Edges are mostly rounded and chamfered to reduce stress concentration.

 # Finishing process